 You can require users to specify change reasons for new and updated requirements.
-See "Submitting a Change Request for a New Requirement" on page 52.
+See "Proposing a New Requirement" on page 63.

 The following rules apply to change reasons depending on whether they are set to mandatory:

 - When replacing requirements, the change reason is mandatory in the edit page. - When updating requirements, even if the change reason is mandatory, if you do not enter a new reason the previously entered reason will be carried forward. - When rejecting requirements.